Unleash/unleash/website/docs/api/admin/events-api.md

 |-----------------|----------------------------------------------------------------------------|----------|
 | `project`       | When applied, the endpoint will only return events from the given project. | No       |

-The `api/admin/events` endpoint returns all the events on the Unleash instance from the last X days.
-It accepts an optional query parameter `project`.
-When provided, the returned list of events all belong to the given project.
+When called without any query parameters, the endpoint will return the **last 100 events** from the Unleash instance.
+When called with a `project` query parameter, it will return only events related to that project, but it will return **all the events**, and not just the last 100.

 #### Get events by project

 <ApiRequest verb="get" url="api/admin/events?project=<project-name>" title="Retrieve all events belonging to the given project."/>

-Use the `project` query parameter to make the API only return events pertaining to the given project.
+Use the `project` query parameter to make the API return *all* events pertaining to the given project.

 #### Responses